momtaznussair/Invoices/README.md

 # Invoices Management system
+This a Multi-user system for managing Invoices and generating reports and statistics.
 ## Demo
  - You can test the Invoices system at  https://invoices-system.herokuapp.com/home
  - Use admin@momtaz.com as email